tkhduracell/garmin-grafana/README.md

 3. You can use two additional environment variables `GARMINCONNECT_EMAIL` and `GARMINCONNECT_BASE64_PASSWORD` to add the login information directly. otherwise you will need to enter them in the initial setup phase when prompted.
 If you are not using these environment variables to pass your garmin Connect login informations, you must remove them altogether (remove the full lines including the variable names or comment out with a `#` in front of the variable names) from the compose file - leaving them to placeholder values or empty values might lead to invalid login attempt and possibily `401 Client Error`.
 Please note that the password must be encoded with [Base64](http://base64encode.org/) when using the `GARMINCONNECT_BASE64_PASSWORD` ENV variable.
 This is to ensure your Garmin Connect password is not in plaintext in the compose file.
 The script will decode it and use it when required.
 If you set these two ENV variables and do not have two factor authentication (via SMS or email), you can directly jump to `step 5`.

+> [!NOTE]
-**Note:** If you are planning to use Influxdb V3, you need to enter the admin access token in `INFLUXDB_V3_ACCESS_TOKEN`.
+> If you are planning to use Influxdb V3, you need to enter the admin access token in `INFLUXDB_V3_ACCESS_TOKEN`.
 To generate the admin token you should run `docker exec influxdb influxdb3 create token --admin` command.
 This will give you the admin token which you must update to `INFLUXDB_V3_ACCESS_TOKEN` ENV variable.
 You can do this only once and the token can't be viewed or retrieved ever again (influxdb only stores a hash of it in the database for comparison).
 So please store this token carefully.

 4. If you did not set up the email and password ENV variables or have 2FA enabled, you must run the following command first to get the Email, password and 2FA code prompt interactively: `docker pull thisisarpanghosh/garmin-fetch-data:latest && docker compose run --rm garmin-fetch-data`.
 Enter the Email, Password (the characters will be visible when you type to avoid confusion, so find some privacy.
 If you paste the password, make sure there is no trailing space or unwanted characters), and 2FA code (if you have that enabled).
 Once you see the successful authentication message followed by successful data fetching in the stdout log, exit out with `ctrl + c`.
 This will automatically remove this orphan container as this was started with the `--rm` flag.
 You need to login like this **only once**.
 The script will [save the session Authentication tokens](https://github.com/cyberjunky/python-garminconnect/issues/213#issuecomment-2213292471) in the container's internal `/home/appuser/.garminconnect` folder for future use.
 That token can be used for all the future requests as long as it's valid (expected session token lifetime is about [one year](https://github.com/cyberjunky/python-garminconnect/issues/213), as Garmin seems to use long term valid access tokens instead of short term valid {access token + refresh token} pairs).
 This helps in reusing the authentication without logging in every time when the container starts, as that leads to `429 Client Error`, when login is attempted repeatedly from the same IP address.
 If you run into `429 Client Error` during your first login attempt with this script, please refer to the troubleshooting section below.